btemplep/authzee/docs/sdks.md

     refs_page_size: int
 ) -> AuditPage:
 ```
-- Run the Audit Workflow for a page of results.
+- Run the Audit Operation for a page of results.
 - Parallel pagination will send a whole page of grant page refs to be computed at a time which can help to cut down on latency between pages but may produce significantly more results.

 ```python